USC welcomes back Reggie Bush after 10-year NCAA ban

 Initially, Bush was banned permanently from associating with USC, but a tweak made in 2017 by the NCAA’s Committee on Infractions to its procedures reduced all previous lifetime disassociation penalties to 10 years.

 Bush was working for Fox Sports last season on its studio show with former USC teammate Matt Leinart.
-He returned to the Los Angeles Coliseum for a Trojans game for the first time when the Fox show broadcast from inside the stadium before a Friday night game between USC and Utah.
+He returned to the Los Angeles Coliseum for a Trojans game for the first time when the Fox show broadcast from inside the stadium before a Friday night contest between USC and Utah.

-Bush was greeted by fans displaying the No. 5 jersey and chants of “Reg-gie!
+Bush was greeted by USC fans displaying the No. 5 jersey and chants of “Reg-gie!
 Reg-gie!”

 “Throughout this process, one of the consistent themes that emerged from my discussions was how much Reggie Bush means to our former players, USC alumni and fans everywhere,” said USC athletic director Mike Bohn, who took the job last fall.
 “I’ve enjoyed getting to know Reggie and so many of his teammates, and I’m pleased his disassociation has ended so that we can welcome him back to our family.
 I’m confident that Reggie will use his incredible platform and influential voice to support and empower all of our student-athletes.”